The official Temple Quarry Trail runs from the

 water.
 When the wood expanded, it would crack away the unwanted parts of

 chunk of basalt was split from the slab that was hauled down the mountain.

-Diane (right), shown here with (L to
+Diane (right), shown here in this 2000 photo with (L to

 R) children Alex, Kristen, and Jessica hiked to the quarry, where her